 I froze.

 What was that?
 I looked around and tried to convince myself that it was a figment of my imagination.
 However, my eyes told me otherwise.
-A snake slithered from under a bush and sank its sharp fangs in my boots.
+A snake slithered from under a bush and sank its sharp fangs into my boots.
 Luckily, I had worn hard leather hiking boots that prevented its fangs from piercing my skin.
 Instinctively, I held my pole up and brought it down on the creature’s head.
 The moment the huge snake fell limp, I dropped the pole and dashed, determined to survive.

 My pounding footsteps did not seem as loud as my pounding heartbeat sounded in my head.
 Finally, I came to a stop to catch my breath.
 I had survived this adventure, I thought as I slumped against a tree, exhausted.
-I believed that the adventure was over but nature did not believe likewise.
+I believed that the adventure was over, but nature did not believe likewise.

 Then, I heard footsteps in the distance.
 Thinking that someone was here to save me, I yelled to get their attention.
 However, the moment I saw its white tusks, I bolted.